iontrapnet/iontrapnet.github.io/_posts/2017-10-14-AOD-Investigation.md

 * 1st order diffraction efficiency, rf.vl.
 At $633\mathrm{nm}$ for $0.7\mathrm{W}$ RF, plateau of $92%$ over $\pm 10\mathrm{MHz}$ around $f_0$ with a fall-off to $\sim 72%$ at the $\pm 20\mathrm{MHz}$ band edges.

+## Kumph thesis:
-## Kumph thesis *2D Arrays of Ion Traps for Large Scale Integration of Quantum Information Processors*:
+* *2D Arrays of Ion Traps for Large Scale Integration of Quantum Information Processors*
 * $^{40}\mathrm{Ca}^+$
 * No AOD
 * AOM used in